-- Change in control benefits are limited to double-trigger payments which require termination other than for cause or resignation for good reason in connection with a change of control to trigger payments. - We do not provide our NEOs with any excise tax or other tax gross ups. - We generally do not provide executive fringe benefits or perquisites to our NEOs, such as car allowances, personal security, or financial planning advice. - We do not provide our NEOs with any special health or welfare benefits.
-Our NEOs participate in broad-based company-sponsored health and welfare benefits programs on the same basis as our other full-time salaried employees. - In 2018, our Compensation Committee retained an independent third-party compensation consultant for guidance in making compensation decisions.
-The compensation consultant advised the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee could regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points.
-Our Compensation Committee continued to leverage this advice in 2019 to make its decisions. - We structure our executive compensation programs to try to minimize the risk of inappropriate risk-taking by our NEOs.
+- Change in control benefits are limited to double-trigger payments that require termination other than for cause or resignation for good reason in connection with a change in control to trigger payments. - We do not provide our NEOs with any excise tax or other tax gross ups. - We generally do not provide executive fringe benefits or perquisites to our NEOs, such as car allowances, personal security, or financial planning advice.
+We did not provide any such benefits or perquisites to our NEOs in 2021. - We do not provide our NEOs with any special health or welfare benefits.
+Our NEOs participate in broadbased company-sponsored health and welfare benefits programs on the same basis as our other full-time salaried employees. - In 2021, our Compensation Committee retained an independent third-party compensation consultant for guidance in making compensation decisions.
+The compensation consultant advised the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee could regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - We structure our executive compensation programs to try to minimize the risk of inappropriate risk-taking by our NEOs.